Omni Calculator logo

 1. You can start anywhere — but the most crucial information is the home value amount.
 This is the cost of the home on the real estate market.

 4. Provide a loan amount.
-If you already provided the information above, the VA loan calculator will estimated the loan amount.
-If you didn't, you can provide the exact amount you are collecting as a VA loan: loan amount = home value – down payment.
+If you already provided the information above, the VA loan calculator will estimate the loan amount.
+If you didn't, you could provide the exact amount you are collecting as a VA loan: loan amount = home value – down payment.

 5. Include the VA Loan term.
 The mortgage loan term can be 15 years or 30 years.
 You can provide this information in months if you want, or if you already have an active VA loan, you can use the VA loan calculator to estimate how much you have left to pay off by inputting how much longer you'll hold the mortgage.